Vivo Y73 5G Review – This Mid-Range Phone is Just About Style

 The phone is slim and it can be seen on its sides as well as they have been squeezed to albeit accommodate the buttons but it looks really slim.
 Overall, the phone fails to look premium as promised.
 It doesn’t look ugly and that’s for sure, however, it looks dope but doesn’t have a premium-ness to it.

 The camera bump resembles the one available on the Vivo X60 series.
-As always, Vivo’s rear camera bump protrudes a bit, and the phone wobbles if you keep it against a flat surface but that’s okay, it is something almost all smartphones create some kind of wobble due to their protruding camera bump.
+As always, Vivo’s rear camera bump protrudes a bit, and the phone wobbles if you keep it against a flat surface, but that’s okay; it is something almost all smartphones create some kind of wobble due to their protruding camera bump.

-Vivo Y73 sports a giant 6.44-inch FHD+ Super AMOLED display with a standard 60Hz refresh rate.
+Vivo Y73 5G sports a giant 6.44-inch FHD+ Super AMOLED display with a standard 60Hz refresh rate.
 The device has 408 PPI density and it is HDR10 compliant.
 There’s a U-shaped notch on the middle of the top bezel housing the selfie shooter.

 The display is huge but lies in a gold lock zone of displays which means it is tall yet easy to use.
 It has a 1080×2400 pixels resolution which is way better than HD+ displays and since it is Super AMOLED, it is as bright and vibrant as it could get.
 Y73 has good viewing angles and overall, the colours shown on the giant display are accurate.